BrenKenna/Workflow-Engine/README.md

 While definitely unfinished, I was most interested in the conceptualizing the above problem.
 For instance my main questions were:

 1).
 How do you run OS commands in Java & what info can you get from that?

 2).
-How do you go about doing multiple things at the same time?
+How do you go about doing multiple things at the same time, have the main process observe this, then make decisions on what to do?
+Terminate if wall time exceeded, gracefully end if resource consumption is becoming too high.
+Poll states, and log them to somewhere an end-user can flick through etc.

 3).
 How do you control waiting/not waiting for them to complete?

 There were also some questions about "*doing certain things in a more maintainable way*", which was nice to explore in my own time (but detailed read).
 These were mostly raised from college projects exploring design patterns like a "*Strategic Factory Chain*" which constructs an object given a specific type of "*Request*".
 The concept here also helps developing a better binary search "***Index Interface***" from an old project, because I can make better use of modelling a list of Key-Value pairs to construct an object.
 To address its "*bulkyness*" around searching a collection of sorted primitive types (String, Int etc).